Pr0cella/Stormworks-Mods/README.md

 ```

 ## Acknowledgments

-> I do not claim ownership on the xml file structure, which was made by the Stormworks-Developers
+> Credits to Sunfire Software and Green Man Gaming Publishing for the original xml files